 The latest, in November, was the most recent test by North Korea until it tested a short-range missile on May 4, 2019.
 The country launched no missiles in 2018 as North Korea and the United States engaged in denuclearization talks.

-Here's what to know about each of those tests.
+Here's what to know about each of the tests that occurred in 2017.

-Gen. John Hyten, the commander of U.S. Strategic Command, told a congressional panel Tuesday that the February launch marked a significant advancement for North Korea because it was its first successful solid-fueled missile fired from a mobile launcher.
+Gen. John Hyten, the commander of U.S. Strategic Command, told a congressional panel in early April that the February launch marked a significant advancement for North Korea because it was its first successful solid-fueled missile fired from a mobile launcher.

 Mobile-launched missiles are harder to track and can be fired at short notice.

 Hyten labeled the launch of what is now believed to have been a KN-15 missile as “a major advancement” by North Korea because it was "a new solid medium range ballistic missile off a new transporter erector launcher."

 Photos taken by the club's patrons and later posted on Facebook captured Japanese and U.S. officials responding in real-time to the incident, sparking criticism about why such important meetings were not conducted in a more secure location.